Bedinka/PPI-predictions-with-Deep-Learning-Language-Models/.github/ISSUE_TEMPLATE/coding_template.md

 [Specify a due date, if necessary.]

 ---
+### Checklist for coding
+- [ ] Modul configuration.
+- [ ] Seperate the interacting protein chains from each file.
+- [ ] Calculation of each AA in each chain seperatelly.
+- [ ] Overall surface of each chain.

-### Checklist
+### Checklist for tasks
 - [ ] Reviewed the problem statement and proposed solution.
-- [ ] Verified steps to reproduce for bugs.
+- [ ] Environmental dependecy solutions.
-- [ ] Provided expected and actual behavior for bugs.
+- [ ] Provided expected and actual behavior matches.
 - [ ] Included all relevant context and code snippets.
-- [ ] Assigned the issue to appropriate project members.
-- [ ] Applied relevant labels.
-- [ ] Assigned the issue to a milestone.
-- [ ] Set priority level.
-- [ ] Specified a due date.
+- [ ] Commited.